cubefs/cubefs/GOVERNANCE.md

 The CubeFS project has a project lead.

-A project lead in CubeFS is a single person that has a final say in any decision concerning the CubeFS project.
+- A project lead in CubeFS is a single person that has a final say controversial issues concerning the CubeFS project.

-The term of the project lead is one year, with no term limit restriction.
+- The term of the project lead position is one year, and individuals can serve multiple terms in this role.

-The project lead is elected by CubeFS maintainers according to an individual's technical merit to CubeFS project.
+- The project lead is elected by CubeFS maintainers according to an individual's technical merit to CubeFS project.

-The current project lead is identified in the top level [MAINTAINERS](MAINTAINERS.md) file with the string `project lead` and the term behind the name.
+- The current project lead is identified in the top level [MAINTAINERS](MAINTAINERS.md) file with the string `project lead` and the term behind the name.

+## Expectations from The Steering Committee

+The CubeFS project has a Steering Committee.
+- The term of the Steering Committee position is one year, and individuals can serve multiple terms in this role.
+- Steering Committee Member is responsible for the top-level design of projects, formulation of roadmaps, and community management
+- The composition of the Steering Committee members consists of core maintainers from independent developers or vendors.
+- To ensure fairness, efforts will be made to maintain a balanced representation among the personnel from different vendors.
+- No single vendor can exceed 50% of the total number of personnel.
+- The term of the Steering Committee is one year,adjust up to 50% for stability.

 ## Expectations from Maintainers